SergiuWat/Filmex/superheroes/Selena.md

 # Selena

 She is intelligent and creative.
+Never apologize for being a powerful woman.

 ![Selena](../pictures/selena.jpg)